DifFace: Blind Face Restoration with Diffused Error Contraction: Conclusion

-We omit the comparison against SR3~\cite{saharia2022image} in the main text as it can only deal with bicubic degradation.
-Here, we extend the proposed \textit{DifFace} to bicubic super-resolution and make a fair comparison with SR3.
-We do not make any changes apart from upsampling an LQ image with bicubic interpolation and feeding it into \textit{DifFace} to restore the high-resolution target.
-Although the degradation model we use (Eq.~(11) of the maintext) does not contain the bicubic degradation, we do not retrain or finetune our diffused estimator on such degradation.
+In fact, our \textit{DifFace} model trained for BFR can be directly applied in face image super-resolution.
+To achieve this goal, we only upsample the LQ image with nearest interpolation before feeding it into our model.
+It should be noted that we do not specifically retrain or finetune the diffused estimator for SR.

+As for the comparison method, we consider the pioneering work SR3~\cite{saharia2022image} in the field of diffusion-based image super-resolution.
+It requires retraining the diffusion model from scratch by inserting the LQ image as a condition in each timestep of the diffusion model.
 Since the code of SR3 is not released, we thus adopt an unofficially re-implemented version\footnote{\url{https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement}} instead.
 This model is specifically trained for 8x face image super-resolution from size $64\times 64$ to $512\times 512$.
 To further evaluate the generalization capability to different degradation, we also test its performance on the task of 16x super-resolution from $32\times 32$ to $512\times 512$.
 As for the testing dataset, we randomly select 200 images from CelebA-HQ~\cite{karras2018progressive}.

-Table~\ref{tab:metirc_bicubic} lists the quantitative results of SR3 and \textit{DifFace} on the task of bicubic super-resolution, and the corresponding visual comparisons are shown in Fig.~\ref{fig:bicubic_sr3}. \textit{DifFace} achieves better or at least comparable performance on 8x super-resolution, even though SR3 is specifically trained for this bicubic upsampling task.
+Table~\ref{tab:metirc_bicubic} lists the quantitative results of SR3 and \textit{DifFace} on the task of face image super-resolution, and the corresponding visual comparisons are shown in Fig.~\ref{fig:bicubic_sr3}. \textit{DifFace} achieves better or at least comparable performance on 8x super-resolution, even though SR3 is specifically trained for this bicubic upsampling task.
 When generalized to 16x super-resolution, \textit{DifFace} outperforms SR3 on both qualitative and qualitative comparisons, indicating the robustness of \textit{DifFace} to unknown degradations.
 On the other hand, \textit{DifFace} is more efficient than SR3, because SR3 has to pass through the whole reverse process of the diffusion model while \textit{DifFace} starts from the intermediate state (i.e., $\bm{x}_N$) of the reverse Markov chain.

-Another popular diffusion based image super-resolution model is LDM~\cite{rombach2022high}.
-It trains a diffusion model to approximate the conditional distribution in Eq.~(\ref{eq:condition_SR3}) in the latent space of VQGAN~\cite{esser2021taming}, which evidently accelerates its inference speed.
-Since LDM only releases a pretrained model trained on natural images, we thus cannot provide comparisons with it on the task of BFR.